superidol1890/Among-Us-Mod-Pack/README.md

 # Among us Mod Pack

-A few Among Us Mod Packs made by me.
+These repo contains a few Among Us Mod Packs made by me.
 Note : These mods have not been made by me and the links of the mods which I used are given below and full credit goes to the devs of these mods.
 For more info about this repo click [here](https://github.com/superidol1890/Among-Us-Mod-Pack/blob/main/About%20this%20mod.txt) and for info of all the mod packs in this repo along with all the mods in them click [here](https://github.com/superidol1890/Among-Us-Mod-Pack#Mods).

 # Supported Platforms